 The Asian American Writers’ Workshop will host a free reading in New York City to promote discussion in the Vietnamese literary community on March 23 in collaboration with the Diasporic Vietnamese Artists Network and NYU’s Asian/Pacific/American Institute.
 The reading will feature Amy Quan Barry, Matty Huynh, Violet Kupersmith, Thanhha Lai, Hieu Minh Nguyen, Viet Thanh Nguyen, Vu Tran, Monique Truong, Thanhha Lai, and Ocean Vuong, and will be moderated by Lawrence-Minh Bùi Davis, Mimi Khúc, and Isabelle Thuy Pelaud.

-Brooklyn Poets in New York City is accepting entries for its Whitman Bicentennial Poetry Contest until March 3.
-Poets are invited to submit one original and previously unpublished poem in response to Whitman's indelible question: “What is it then between us?”
-Brooklyn Poet Laureate Tina Chang, Mark Doty, and Rowan Ricardo Phillips will judge the contest and select winners from three different age brackets: 13–17, 18–22, and 23+.
+Brooklyn Poets ran its Whitman Bicentennial Poetry Contest where poets were invited to submit one original and previously unpublished poem in response to Whitman's indelible question: “What is it then between us?”
+Brooklyn Poet Laureate Tina Chang, Mark Doty, and Rowan Ricardo Phillips served as judges for three different age brackets: 13–17, 18–22, and 23+.
 The winners and judges will read at a celebration of Whitman's bicentennial on May 31 at Smack Mellon in DUMBO, Brooklyn, and have their poems published in a commemorative chapbook.

 CantoMundo in New York City will offer “From Frontlines to Borderlines,” an ongoing series of poetry, paper-making, and printmaking workshops for veterans, Latinx poets, and Dreamers, in partnership with Frontline Arts and Mobile Print Power.
 Participants will aim to share unique and resonant experiences with democracy as a result of forces such as migration, class aspiration, struggles for citizenship, various forms of violence, and stresses from complex trauma.
 In March, a public, participatory art-making session will also be held over the course of three days in East Harlem, where participants will make screen prints using paper and poetry created in earlier workshops and create broadsides that reflect a communal response to Whitman's question, “What is it, then, between us?”

-Cave Canem in Brooklyn, New York, and Lambda Literary in Los Angeles, California, will co-host “Party for the People!” at Amarachi in Brooklyn, New York, on March 14, featuring pop-up readings on themes of democracy by Danez Smith, Omotara James, Victoria Newton Ford, and more, and music by DJ RIVERA.
+Cave Canem in Brooklyn, New York, and Lambda Literary in Los Angeles, California, co-hosted “Party for the People!” at Amarachi in Brooklyn, New York, on March 14, which featured pop-up readings on themes of democracy by Danez Smith, Omotara James, Victoria Newton Ford, and more, and music by DJ Rivera.

 learn more about Cave Canem